pawel-wzietek/IODevices/README.md

 Introduction
 ------------

-This code and article have first been published in 2017 on the CodeProject website (https://www.codeproject.com/Articles/1166996/Multithreaded-communication-for-GPIB-Visa-Serial-i, the last revision published there was from May 2018).
+This code and article have been first published in 2017 on the CodeProject website (https://www.codeproject.com/Articles/1166996/Multithreaded-communication-for-GPIB-Visa-Serial-i), the last revision published there was from May 2018.
 Since the recent, apparently permanent, shutdown of the site I moved everything here.
 The licensing is derived from the original CPOL license: all the code is published under the open MIT license, however the author retains the copyright of the present article: you may not publish it elsewhere without permission by the author.